Custom Models in Python or C++#

 Note

-Examples of using Python and C++ custom models can be found in the /examples/miscellaneous/alternativeLanguages folder
+Examples of using Python and C++ custom models can be found in the /examples/miscellaneous/alternativeLanguages folder.

 Python Custom Models#